 Individual hyperbaric oxygen unit, also called monoplace hyperbaric oxygen unit

-In an individual (monoplace) hyperbaric oxygen unit, treatment is administered while the affected person rests inside a clear plastic tube.
+In an individual, also called a monoplace, hyperbaric oxygen unit, an affected person rests inside a clear plastic tube and receives treatment.
 This is called a monoplace chamber.

 Hyperbaric oxygen therapy room

 Hyperbaric oxygen therapy also can be given to more than one person in a large room.
-In this case, the affected person receives oxygen through a lightweight, clear hood is often used to deliver the oxygen.
+In this case, the affected person receives oxygen through a lightweight, clear hood.